flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 * How Emacs is a Lisp interpreter
 * How key bindings are related to commands
 * How to run commands with `M-x {{command-name}}`
+* How to install packages with `M-x package-install`
 * Modes are collections of key bindings and functions
 * There are major and minor modes
 * Key Emacs terms